At Image Smiles Dental, our dental team is pleased to offer Botox to our patients in Vancouver.

 The Botox process involves injections containing purified bacteria into the areas of concern to freeze the muscle at the injection point.
 When injected into the facial muscles, Botox releases neurotoxins, which prevent the muscles from contracting and help them to relax.

-At Image Smiles, Dr. Jim Yeganegi is trained in both upper and lower face Botox treatments.
+At Image Smiles Dental, Dr. Jim Yeganegi is trained in both upper and lower face Botox treatments.

 Botox Treatment: What To Expect